-The shielded temperature probe (one probe per system), which mounts to the outside wall of the wayside enclosure, provides accurate temperature indications over a range of -49° F to $+149^{\circ}$ F (-45°C to +65°C).
+The shielded temperature probe (one probe per system), which mounts to the outside wall of the wayside enclosure, provides accurate temperature indications over a range of -49°F to +149°F (-45°C to +65°C).
 Most system reports include site-ambient temperature (at the time the train passed the site).

 The 2600-020 AEI Controller supplies 12 volts to the shielded temperature probe.
 The probe returns zero to five volts.
-Zero volts indicate a -49° F (-45° C) reading.
-Five volts indicate a $+149^{\circ}$ F ($+65^{\circ}$ C) reading.
+Zero volts indicate a -49°F (-45°C) reading.
+Five volts indicate a +149°F (+65°C) reading.
 During normal operation, neither reading should occur.
-If you get a -49° F (-45° C) reading, the probe could be malfunctioning, or the cable from the probe to the controller could be cut.
-Similarly, if you get a $+149^{\circ}$ F ($+65^{\circ}$ C) reading, the probe could be controller could be cut.
+If you get a -49°F (-45°C) reading, the probe could be malfunctioning, or the cable from the probe to the controller could be cut.
+Similarly, if you get a +149°F (+65°C) reading, the probe could be malfunctioning, or the ground wire from the probe to the controller could be cut.